 Buying the right plants

 As spring turns to summer and the outdoor life begins to appeal, it’s time to begin planting and tidying your garden.
-Baker Spalding is the perfect online mail order company if you are looking for the right plants and seeds.
+Bakker Garden Co is the perfect online mail order company if you are looking for the right plants and seeds.

 This company has been delivering for over 70 years and can offer a wide selection of plants and tools to set you on the right path.

 One of the most daunting tasks when starting a garden project is preparation.
 Start by clearing away old rubbish and levelling out any areas that you want to use for flower beds or a vegetable patch.

 Once the frosts have gone you can start to prune any rose bushes or hedges that already exist.
 The RHS website will give you all the guidance you’ll need on a monthly basis.

 Drawing up a rough plan will also help you decide where you want certain plants to go.

 Obtaining cheap tools